Arrhythmias

 What are Supraventricular Arrhythmias?

-As mentioned previously, these originate from above the ventricles i.e. from the any part of the atria or the AV node.
+As mentioned previously, these originate from above the ventricles i.e. from any part of the atria or the AV node.
 In this section we will mainly describe the supra ventricular arrhythmias.

 Types of SVA's